-Please note that the sculptures by Edgar Degas are currently not on display.
+Please note that the sculptures of Edgar Degas are not currently on display.

 See the exciting activities and events, The Glyptotek has to offer.
 Please note, the events in Danish will not be presented here.
 Go to the Danish version of the homepage to see all events.

 Enjoy a delicious lunch at "Picnic" overlooking the Glyptotek's beautiful Winter Garden.

 Experience a small thematic exhibition about the French artist Paul Gauguin’s residence in Copenhagen.